-Advertising flyers can be copyright protected if they have an individual character.
+Advertising flyers can be protected by copyright if they have an individual character.
 Protection arises automatically with the creation of the work; registration is not required.

 Do you want to use your trade mark on the internet?
-This is a special case in legal terms. trade mark protection is territorial: that means that a trade mark is only protected in the countries or regions for which it is registered.
-In contrast, the «world wide web is not territorial.
+This is a special case in legal terms.
+Trade mark protection is territorial: that means that a trade mark is only protected in the countries or regions for which it is registered.
+In contrast, the world wide web is not territorial.
 Conflicts can arise on the internet between similar or identical trade marks registered for protection in different countries.
-There have been few cases on this and the judicature varies from country to country.
+There have been few cases on this and the case law varies from country to country.

 - Is someone else creating your advertising?
-We recommend that you draw up a written agreement regarding ownership of the copyrights and how they will be compensated the very beginning.
+We recommend that you draw up a written agreement regarding ownership of the copyright and how they will be compensated from the very beginning.

 Symposium: "Best practices in the fight against counterfeiting & piracy – NFTs not your cup of tea?
 Well, they should: NFTs as a new way of fighting counterfeiting and piracy"